Our most frequently asked questions.

 We'll aim to put you in front of our corporate partner network from the fourth week onwards, initially from a mentoring perspective, so you can build relationships and understand how your technology can solve your problems.

-On an ongoing basis we'll invite you to join our corporate partner events (which are commercial opportunities) where the opportunity is relevant.
+On an ongoing basis we'll invite you to join our corporate partner events like the Collider PopUp (which are commercial opportunities) where the opportunity is relevant.

 + What happens after Demo Day and when the programme is over?